 Course title: AC 7909-A, Basic Electrical Theory for Temporary Electrical Installations

 Certificate: Award in the Basic Electrical Knowledge Requirements for Temporary Electrical Systems

 Course fee: £ 160 inclusive (includes registration and exam fee)

-This course is primarily aimed at those working on or having responsibility for temporary electrical installations in their many forms.
-From Persons Responsible to those installing systems, this course covers the basic electrical knowledge that would be expected as a minimum requirement for those involved with temporary electrical systems.
+This course is primarily aimed at those working on temporary electrical installations in their many forms it covers the basic electrical knowledge that would be expected as a minimum requirement for those involved with temporary electrical systems.